Weekly

-Every Friday, we compile the week's most important housing market data into a comprehensive recap.
-Track mortgage rate movements, housing inventory changes, median home price trends, and key housing policy developments — all analyzed through rigorous free-market economic principles.
-Our weekly recap draws from Federal Reserve data, Census Bureau housing reports, NAR statistics, and Freddie Mac mortgage surveys.
+Every Friday we compile the week's most important housing-market data into one recap — mortgage-rate movements, inventory changes, median-price trends, and key policy developments — analyzed through rigorous free-market economics.
+The recap draws on Federal Reserve data, Census Bureau housing reports, NAR statistics, and Freddie Mac mortgage surveys.

 Friday Market Recap — March 28, 2026: Rates Surge to 6.38%, the Spring Market Window Slams Shut